FugLong/FugCraft-Server/client-resources/README.md

 ## ⚙️ **Resource Pack Setup**

-1. Extract `FugCraft-resourcepacks-v1.0.zip` to your resourcepacks folder
+1. Extract `FugCraft-resourcepacks.zip` to your resourcepacks folder
 2. Enable the packs in-game (highest priority first)
 3. **Disable default clouds** (if using dynamic skies) in Video Settings → Details → Clouds (OFF)